Corporation Tax

 Above £4,189 per month | A further 2% |

-This NIC cost should be factored into budgeting for UK staff in addition to basic salary and any benefits provided.
-In addition, in certain circumstances, overseas nationals may be exempt from paying UK National Insurance; however, it’s important to seek advice to ensure the correct approach.
+If you're setting up a company in the UK, the cost of NICs should be factored into your staffing budget staff in addition to basic salary and any benefits provided.
+In some circumstances, overseas nationals may be exempt from paying UK National Insurance.
+Always seek financial advice to ensure compliance with tax laws and to see what is relevant to your circumstances.

 Total salary (£) per month | % of salary |